 1. “To be what we want to see.“

-Former chair of Starr King’s board, Rev. Rosemary Bray McNatt has asked, “How [can] we teach authentically about creating the beloved community [unless we can] model it within our own walls?”
+President of the Starr King School for the Ministry and former chair of Starr King’s board, Rev. Rosemary Bray McNatt, once has asked, “How [can] we teach authentically about creating the beloved community [unless we can] model it within our own walls?”

 We recognize that we teach by how we are.
 We seek to embody just and loving human community, in which people are free to be fully themselves, in which people engage one another in respectful, welcoming ways, and in which no one is rejected, silenced, or exploited because of gender, race, sexual orientation, age, class, or physical character.
 We seek to claim the possibilities always present in life: that we will meet one another in love.